BVM&S Veterinary Medicine (5-year programme)

 No special concessions are made for mature, non-graduate applicants.
 In view of the competition for places, all applications must have achieved the same academic requirements as school-leaving applicants within the three-year period prior to the date of application.

-A 2:1 honours degree in an appropriate science subject.
+A UK 2:1 honours degree in an appropriate science subject.
 Graduates with a degree in a non-science subject can still apply for the five-year programme but must have gained high grades in school-level science qualifications in Chemistry and Biology.
 Graduates with a science degree but with not enough key core science subjects covered and achieved at a high enough standard for the 4-year Graduate Entry Programme, will be considered for the 5-year programme only.
 Graduate applicants accepted on to the course will have to pay fees on a full-cost basis.
+(Revised 26 April 2023 to clarify entry requirements.
+No material changes.)

 All candidates applying with a first degree or international qualifications must submit a copy of their transcript showing subjects and grades achieved to date.
 The transcript should be submitted by 22 October.